title.gif (2832 bytes)

 Soay, an Environmentally Friendly Heritage Meat

-The Soay is an animal with a variety of economic uses.
-In North America it is not widely known, but in Great Britain it is a heritage breed valued for its lean meat which is tender, has an excellent mild flavor and is low in cholesterol.
-It has been prized by chefs in specialty restaurants in London and available in certified heritage breed meat shops through the UK for a number of years.
-Farmers in the US are beginning to discover that beyond their own home use, there are also ethnic markets where Soay is in demand for special feast days and holiday celebrations.
+The Soay has a variety of economic uses.
+In Great Britain it is a heritage breed valued for its lean meat which is tender and has an excellent gamey flavor.
+It has been prized by chefs in specialty restaurants in London and available in certified heritage breed meat shops throughout the UK for a number of years.
+Farmers in the US are beginning to discover that beyond their own home use, there are markets where Soay is in demand for special feast days and holiday celebrations.
 For those who do not wish to do their own butchering many towns have custom butchers who will come directly to the farm.
 They will handle the entire procedure and provide you with cut and wrapped meat for your freezer.
-Barbecued, roasted, smoked or pan fried it makes a wonderful meal.
+By eighteen to twenty four months of age animals can reach a hanging weight of twenty-five to forty pounds and the resulting small carcass is easy to handle and will not overload your freezer.
+To develop additional tenderness and flavor, just as you would with venison or elk, it should be hung longer than you would normally hang mutton or lamb.

 Home Page - History of Soay Sheep History of Soay Sheep in North America - FAQ